DBRE starts from self-proclaimed

 There is no clear role for DBRE in our company.

-I belong to the cross-sectional SRE team for the media business, and I am mainly in charge of work related to MySQL.
-I'm not particularly struggling with the current situation, but I thought that there might be something to be gained by identifying myself as a DBRE, so I've been focusing on DBRE-like activities since this year.
+I belong to the cross-functional SRE team for the media business, and I am mainly responsible for MySQL-related tasks.
+Although I am not particularly struggling with the current situation, I thought that there might be something to be gained by identifying myself as a DBRE, so starting this year I have been focusing on DBRE-like activities.

-Trying out working as a self-proclaimed DBRE
+Trying out activities as a self-proclaimed DBRE

 Aurora MySQL Upgrade Knowledge Sharing Activity